openSUSE/news-o-o/_posts/2021-01-07-opensuse-community-publishes-end-of-year-survey-results.md

 The highest percentage of users were between the ages of 35 and 49, according to the results.
 More than half the respondents were from Europe; the Americas made up roughly a quarter of the respondents and Asia 10 percent.
 Both Oceania and Africa respondents had similar percentages below 2 percent.

-The respondents were predominantly college educated males working in the IT industry with more than 10 years experience with a [NIX system](https://en.wikipedia.org/wiki/Unix-like).
+The respondents were predominantly males working in the IT industry with more than 10 years experience with a [NIX system](https://en.wikipedia.org/wiki/Unix-like); almost half were college educated.
 A little less than 20 percent were pursuing an education and under the age of 25.
 Many identified themselves as tech hobbyists and used both openSUSE [Leap](https://en.opensuse.org/Portal:Leap) and [Tumbleweed](https://en.opensuse.org/Portal:Tumbleweed) equally.
 A majority of contributors to the project provided user support or did packaging and maintenance.

 The majority of respondents used [KDE's](https://kde.org/) [Plasma](https://kde.org/plasma-desktop/) for their desktop environment followed closely by [GNOME](https://www.gnome.org/) and [Xfce](https://www.xfce.org/) respectively; more than 92 percent were satisfied or very satisfied with the desktop environment.
 Use of Graphics Processing Units were pretty evenly split between [Intel](https://www.intel.com), [Nvidia](https://www.nvidia.com) and [AMD](https://www.amd.com) respectively.